Gianni! Tonino Guerra was right!

 A team from Boston University School of Medicine (BUSM), and Harvard School of Public Health, concluded later a long search that people with great optimism live longer.
 Long enough to achieve "exceptional longevity," averaging over 85 years of life.

 What is optimism

 For a good report on the research, it is necessary to take a step back.
-Optimism is in fact a general expectation of good things, or a favorable future.
+Optimism is in fact a general expectation about good events, or a favorable future.

 The study was based on 69.744 women and 1429 men.
 Both groups completed questionnaires to assess their degree of optimism, their state of health, theirs psyche and their habits on alcohol, smoking and diet.

 What is striking is the time frame of this research, truly enormous: for women it covers the span of 10 years, for men even 30 years.
-On average, more optimistic women and men have a longer life expectancy of 11% to 15%, with a percentage between 50% and 70% higher reaching 85 years.
+On average, more optimistic women and men have 11% to 15% longer life expectancy, with a 50% to 70% higher rate of reaching 85 years.

 The results were obtained by averaging the data with those relating to different ages and demographic factors such as education, chronic disorders, depression and more.

-“Although research has in the past identified several risk factors related to premature death.
-We know much less about the psychosocial factors that promote healthy behaviors, " explains Lewina Lee, PhD, clinical psychologist at the National Center for PTSD in Boston.
-“This research will have a strong relevance because it suggests that optimism is a very powerful psychosocial factor in extending our life expectancy.
-Also because optimism can be 'trained' and increased with relatively simple and long-known techniques and therapies ".
+"Although research has in the past identified several risk factors related to premature death.
+We know much less about the psychosocial factors that promote healthful behavior," explains Lewina Lee, PhD, clinical psychologist at the National Center for PTSD in Boston.
+"This research will have a strong relevance because it makes it clear that optimism is a very powerful psychosocial factor to extend our life expectancy.
+Also because optimism can be 'trained' and increased with relatively simple techniques and therapies already known by time".

 We don't know exactly why